Access Control Overview

 Below is a conceptual diagram illustrating these principles.

-This diagram illustrates the pattern with an operation linked to a specific resource A. There is also a pattern with an operation linked solely to the workspace, and not to any specific resource.
+There is also a pattern with an operation linked solely to the workspace, and not to any specific resource.
 This pattern is simple, as shown below:

 In this pattern, access rights are determined solely by the Workspace role.